Volentix/vdexnode/README.md

 ---END OF INSTALL---

-To check runni8ng nodes on the network:
+To check running nodes on the network:
 * curl http://localhost:9080/getConnectedNodes

 ### Support